jktrn/enscribe.dev-hexo/source/ctfs/index.md

 ---
-title: Capture the Flag Info
+title: Capture the Flag Info 🏴
 date: 2022-04-04 12:38:45
-description: "🚩 Information, statistics, and writeups for all of my previous cybersecurity Capture the Flag (CTF) competitions."
+description: "Here's information, statistics, and writeups for all of my previous cybersecurity Capture the Flag (CTF) competitions."
 ---

 | Placement    | Name                                                     | Date             | Team            | Points | CTFtime                                       |